wptrainingteam/learn-wp-content/theme-developer-learning-pathway/05-Accessiblity/01-accessibility-best-practices.md

 ## Semantic HTML

 Instead of wrapping everything with a `<div>` element, take advantage of the semantically meaningful elements of HTML.

 It’ll save you from hacks designed to reinvent the wheel as a rectangle.

-Instead of this
+So for example, installed of just defining divs with classes:

 ```html
 <div class="header">